QP/C++ 7.2.1

 The "State Machine Processor" is a passive software component that needs to be explicitly called from some control thread to dispatch each event to the given state machine object.
 The most important restriction is that the dispatch operation must necessarily run to completion (Run-to-Completion processing) before another event can be dispatched to the same state machine object.

-RTC event processing also means that a state machine should NOT make blocking calls (e.g., a time-delay or semaphore-wait), because every blocking call represents waiting for an event, which will be delivered after the call unblocks.
+RTC event processing means, among others, that a state machine should NOT block or busy-poll for events (e.g., a semaphore-wait or busy-delay) because every such blocking or busy-polling represents waiting for an event, which will be delivered immediately after the call unblocks.
 The problem is that such a "backdoor" event is delivered before the original RTC step completes, thus violating the RTC semantics.
 Blocking inside a state machine also extends the RTC processing and makes the state machine unresponsive to new events.

 Requirements